NazimCimen/flutter_english_reading_app/README.md

 ---

-**English Reading App** - Modern Flutter ile geliştirilmiş, öğrenmeyi eğlenceli hale getiren İngilizce okuma uygulaması 📚✨
+**English Reading App** - A modern English reading application developed with Flutter that makes learning fun 📚✨